This post contains affiliate links, you can catch our full disclaimer at the bottom of this post.

 This bed will grow with your baby and has three mattress levels.

 The crib’s sturdy wood construction will remain structurally sound for many years and meets all the safety guidelines for cribs established by the JPMA, CPSC, and ASTM.

 The company also performs tests to screen for toxic elements.
 Their testing exceeds the government standards set by ASTM.

 The crib is very easy to assemble and free replacement parts are readily available.
 If the style of the crib fits in with your home decor, you will be pleased with the sleek sleigh bed design.

 The StorkCraft Portofino 4-in-1 fixed side convertible crib, and changer is extremely versatile to make your life a little easier.

 During infancy, the changing table adjacent to the StorkCraft Crib is very convenient.
 As your child grows the crib converts into a toddler bed, daybed and even a full-size bed.

 The StorkCraft company has been manufacturing quality baby furniture for 70 years.
 The company encourages parents to compare their product to other manufacturers.

-Storkcraft Baby Furniture received the 2018 Women’s Choice Award for being America’s most recommended baby furniture.
+Storkcraft Baby Furniture received the 2018 Women’s Choice Award.
+In 2018, they were America’s most recommended baby furniture company.

-Storkcraft furniture has matching dressers and glider rocking chairs.
-These furnishings will make designing your nursery even easier.
+Storkcraft furniture also makes matching dressers and glider rocking chairs.
+These furnishings are very helpful when it comes to designing your nursery.